georchestra/mapstore2-georchestra/docs/source/georchestra_integration/index.rst

     mapstore=mapstore

+3. Repeat for all the other translation files

-3. In the war file, update the WEB-INF/jsp/index.jsp file adding the following:
+4. In the war file, update the WEB-INF/jsp/index.jsp file adding the following:

  .. code-block:: xml